Jin-Baek/Human-microbiome.research/README.md

-## Normalization and dimensional reduction algorithms for classifying intestinal <br>microbial data into multiple diseases
+## Normalization and dimensional reduction algorithms for classifying intestinal microbial data into multiple diseases